skip to main content

 Long battery life makes a hotspot more convenient

 The best hotspots work all day long without requiring a recharge.
 In fact, battery life is one of the biggest advantages that standalone hotspots have over phones, which tend to lose their power much more quickly when the hotspot is activated.
-Higher-end hotspots tend to hold battery charge for longer, but Alcatel’s bargain-priced LINKZONE hotspot is well known for its removable battery, which can last for up to 16 hours.
+Higher-end hotspots tend to hold battery charge for longer.

 Do you need a 5G hotspot?
 Not necessarily

 5G hotspots pack a lot of punch, and they’re able to get you much faster speeds compared to a 4G LTE hotspot.
-But they also cost a lot more than your average 4G hotspot, and not all of them are able to access the stupendous gigabit speeds that 5G is known for.
-Frankly, most people don’t need a 5G hotspot right now—a 4G LTE hotspot still works quite well.
+But they also cost a lot more than your average 4G hotspot, and you may not even get a 5G signal if you’re outside major metro areas.
+For most folks 4G LTE hotspots still work well.

 A hotspot isn’t as good as a home internet plan—but 5G internet is